Forms and PDS

 There are two cruciate ligaments in the knee.
 They attach the thigh bone to the shin bone.
 They allow the knee to flex and extend and they stabilise the joint.
 It can just be a simple slip on uneven ground that can cause a cruciate rupture.
 If this happens the joint becomes unstable and as a result there would be intense pain and inflammation would occur.
 Your vet will be able to diagnose a cruciate rupture, generally by touch, and advise the best treatment, often this means surgery.

 Yes.
-You can use any vet who is licensed to practice in Australia.
+You can use any vet who is licensed to practice in Australia, other than yourself.

 No, all Petinsurance.com.au policies have zero excess.

-Pets can be insured from 8 weeks of age.
-For our Accident and Illness Cover options, your pet must have joined before its 9th birthday.
-There is no upper age limit for our Accident Cover option, so any pet older than 8 weeks of age can join.
+Cats can be insured from 8 weeks of age.
+For our Accidental Injury and Illness Cover and Indoor Cat Cover, your cat must have joined before its 9th birthday.
+There is no upper age limit for our Accidental Injury Cover option, so any cat older than 8 weeks of age can join.

-Yes, once your pet is insured with us as long as there is no break, lapse or change in the level of coverage after reaching the age of 9, your pet is covered for eligible vet expenses for life.
+Yes, once your pet is insured with us as long as there is no break, lapse or change in the level of coverage after reaching the age of 9, your pet is covered for eligible vet expenses for life (subject to the Policy terms and conditions).

-Your policy will commence at midnight on the day that your proposal is accepted by us.
-You may claim immediately for an accident occurring after the policy has started.
+Your policy will commence at 23:59 on the day that your proposal is accepted by us.
+On our Cat, Dog and Puppy Cover options, you claim immediately for an accident occurring after the policy has started.
 You may claim for illness conditions that arise 30 days after the start of the policy.
 Note: There is a 6 month waiting period that applies for cruciate ligament injuries and conditions irrespective of your cover level which may be waived on application by completing the "Cruciate Ligament Form".
 For more information on waiting periods please refer to the Product Disclosure Statement.

-Like most insurance policies, we have a few exclusions to keep your premiums affordable.
+Like most insurance policies, we have a few exclusions to keep your premiums low.
 These include, but are not limited to: pregnancy, elective procedures, grooming, behavioural problems, and pre-existing conditions that showed clinical signs before taking out the insurance.
-It is import that you read all of the policy documentation for full details of what is covered under each policy.
-For a list of General Exclusions refer to section 6 of the Combined Product Disclosure Statement, Policy Terms and Conditions and Financial Services Guide.
+It is important that you read all of the policy documentation for full details of what is covered under each policy.
+For a list of General Exclusions refer to the General Exclusions section of the applicable Product Disclosure Statement.

 For your convenience you can insure multiple pets under your Petinsurance.com.au policy.
 Each pet can have their own policy with their individual choice of cover.
 To activate a multi-pet policy, you will need to call into our friendly customer service team on 1300 855 663 who will be happy to organise it for you.

-You may pay your premiums either by credit card or direct debit and to make budgeting easy you can choose to pay monthly or annually at no extra cost.
+You may pay your premiums either by credit card or direct debit and to make budgeting easy you can choose to pay fortnightly, monthly or annually.

 Petinsurance.com.au is issued by The Hollard Insurance Company Pty Ltd (Hollard) ABN 78 090 584 473, AFSL 241436 of Level 12, 465 Victoria Avenue, Chatswood NSW 2067.
 Hollard is the insurer and issuer of Petinsurance.com.au policies.